 "If your test is still a couple of months away, schedule your next practice test a week from now.
 If your MCAT is in a couple of weeks, schedule your next practice test three days from now."

-When reviewing practice tests, go over questions you got wrong AND the ones you got right.
+Also, when reviewing practice tests, top scorers recommend to go over questions you got wrong AND the ones you got right.

 To avoid repeating the same mistakes: for the questions you got wrong, write down the answer explanations.

 Are you consistently getting the same questions wrong?
 Go over those areas much more carefully before every practice test.

 Janet recommends (like many top scorers we know) the following:

 "Were you distracted during the exam?
 Did you take unnecessary breaks (I know I did in the beginning)?
 Are you taking the test in a quiet environment?
 How are your time management skills?
 Did you run out of time during a section?
 Answering these questions for yourself will help you make changes for how you handle the next full-length exam, improving your chances for scoring higher than before."

 When used properly, we've seen people ONLY use practice exams for a full month straight to take their scores upwards of 10-18 points.